Home / Focused Guides / Baby Guide Archive / Indoor Play Spaces in Philadelphia Suburbs: Main Line and Beyond

 Easttown Library

-Visit the Easttown Library where you and your child can spend time in the children’s area browsing books and playing with toys.
-Weekly programming includes Afternoon Story Time designed to build early language and learning skills and held outside on days when the tempature is above 40 degrees.
+Visit the Easttown Library where you and your child can spend time in the children’s area browsing books, visiting the fish tank, and playing with toys.
+At Easttown, weekly programming includes Toddler and Family Story Times, programs for tweens and teens 12-18, and a wide range of special events.
 See the library’s calendar of classes for kids of all ages.

 Imagination Street